buzzwin/TheApp/README.md

 ```
 npm install

 ```

-**Optional step Make sure all the packages are linked to React Native:**
+**Not so Optional step(react-native-vector-icons seems to no work without this for IOS) Make sure all the packages are linked to React Native:**
 ```
 react-native link
 ```